t3hbb/NSGenCS/README.md

 You can deliver nearly anything using a combination of donut and NSGenCS. donut is the closest framework to magic as far as I can tell.
 Want to deliver a tool that is detected but not a shellcode/beacon?
 Go for it - drop it using this framework and the donut loader.cs.
 Just make sure you use a delivery template that supports console out if you need it and specify any command line options you require (such as an output file if you don't have a template that supports console output) using the `-p"my command line options here"` flag in donut.

-# Pointless Functionality (Triggers AV Currently)
+# Want to load a PE and not use Donut?

 Also supplied is the PE_Load template adopted from Casey Smith's (@subTee) and a utility called PE2CS.
-The PE_LOAD template triggers Defender so use with caution!
+The PE_LOAD template might trigger Defender so use with caution!

 ![image](https://user-images.githubusercontent.com/21687763/130750571-b992a951-d32b-49cd-8fb9-778ce54aca88.png)